SysCV/vis4d/vis4d/zoo/cc_3dt/README.md

   author={Fischer, Tobias and Yang, Yung-Hsu and Kumar, Suryansh and Sun, Min and Yu, Fisher}, booktitle={6th Annual Conference on Robot Learning}, year={2022}
 }

+@article{baumann2024cr3dt,
+  title={CR3DT: Camera-RADAR Fusion for 3D Detection and Tracking}, author={Baumann, Nicolas and Baumgartner, Michael and Ghignone, Edoardo and K{\"u}hne, Jonas and Fischer, Tobias and Yang, Yung-Hsu and Pollefeys, Marc and Magno, Michele}, journal={arXiv preprint arXiv:2403.15313}, year={2024}
+}
 ```